a paradigm

 The behavioral truth Find My Device can't address

-The recovery-rate gap between finder intent (high) and actual return (low) is the space Finder-First is built for.
+The recovery-rate gap between finder intent (demonstrably high in the wallet analog) and actual phone return (low) is the space Finder-First is built for.
 It's not a marketing number.
 It's the gap that anyone who has ever found a phone on a train has felt: I want to give this back.
 I can't.

 The 7 principles of Finder-First design